Akado Suzunosuke: Plot

 Akado Suzunosuke tells the story of Suzunosuke Akado, a young boy who aspires to become the best swordsman in Japan.
 He joins the Chiba Dōjō, (Note: It is modeled after Genbukan, a dōjō founded by the real-life Shūsaku Narimasa Chiba.) run by Shūsaku Chiba, a renowned practitioner of the Hokushin Ittō-ryū in Edo, where he spends his days training and trying to perfect the Akado Vacuum Slash, a special technique left by his father.

 Suzunosuke faces a variety of events, including a feud and reconciliation with senior disciple Rainoshin Tatsumaki, and a confrontation with the Kimento, which is plotting to overthrow the Edo Shogunate.
 He faces these hardships undaunted, continuing to follow his own path.

 Production

 Akado Suzunosuke was created by Eiichi Fukui, a popular manga artist and a contemporary of Osamu Tezuka, who adopted Yowamushi Suzunosuke (よわむし鈴之助, Yowamushi Suzunosuke), a one-shot that he wrote in the past, for serialization.
 However, following the publication of the first episode in the magazine and the drafting of the second episode, Fukui died.
-As a result, Tsunayoshi Takeuchi, a newly debuted manga artist was unexpectedly tasked with continuing the manga.
-Takeuchi assumed responsibility for responsibility for the series, writing from the second episode through to its finale.
+As a result, Tsunayoshi Takeuchi, a newly debuted manga artist, was unexpectedly tasked with continuing the manga.
+Takeuchi assumed responsibility for the series, writing from the second episode through to its finale.